domenico-simone/quantizyme_snakemake_pipeline/README.md

 #### Tell the workflow what to do: compile the `analysis.tab` datasheet

-The file `analysis.tab` will be used by the workflow to infer all the parameters used in the generation of gene models.
+The file `analysis.tab` will be used by the MODEL workflow to infer all the parameters used in the generation of gene models.
 For each model, one row defines the parameters used.
 A sample of the structure of the `analysis.tab` file is provided as follows:

 | projectID | remove_seqs | remove_lower_t | remove_higher_t | subtrees | nr_trials_random_picking | subgroup_percent |
 |:---------:|:-----------:|:--------------:|:---------------:|:--------:|:------------------------:|:----------------:|